orenafek/SBWT/README.md

-# SBWT - Sacala Implementation of a Bijective String Sorting Transform
+# SBWT - Scala implementation of Burrows Wheeler Transform (and more)

 ### By
 * Oren Afek, oren.afek[at]cs.technion.ac.il, 315472589